syncfusion-content/asp.netmvc-docs/aspnetmvc/Chart/Annotations.md

 [Click](http://mvc.syncfusion.com/demos/web/chart/annotations) here to view the Annotations online demo sample.

-N> Annotations are not supported for the charts rendered in 3D.
+N> Annotations are not supported in the 3D chart types.

 ## Rotate the annotation template